jolibrain/livedetect/README.md

 ### Detection + mask

-This command starts LiveDetect and tells the DeepDetect instance located at localhost:4242 to create a service named `mask` for detection and mask preview.
+This command starts LiveDetect and tells the DeepDetect instance located at `localhost:8080` to create a service named `mask` for detection and mask preview.

+This is for GPU machines only and uses Caffe2 [Detectron](https://github.com/facebookresearch/Detectron).

 It uses files under the `--repository` path with extensions files under the path specified by `-e`.